aaren/thesis/chapters/07-dynamic-mode-decomposition.md

 There is no clear way to select the dominant DMD modes.
 This is a weakness of the standard DMD method.

-## Introduce problem 'how to select modes'?

-We have the problem of selecting the dynamic modes that best represent the flow.
-A number of techniques have been proposed to achieve this.

-Overview existing methods - the intensive one used by chen?, semeraro, sparse dmd

-semeraro - 'convergence on attractors of fully developed turbulence'

-In the sparse method we select a subset of the dmd modes that best approximate the data series, given a sparsity criterion that varies the number of modes in the subset.

-## Define sparse method

 ## Apply sparse method